blkfltchr/troutlakeholdings-com-2.0/blog/2022-04-30-the-best-businesses.md

 ---
 slug: the-best-businesses
 title: The Best Types of Businesses
-description: Characteristics of great businesses.
+description: Characteristics of great businesses
 authors: [blake]
 ---